trillek-team/trillek-computer/CDA.md

        | | | | | | | | | | | | | | | | |
     (0,47) ------------------------ (63,47)

-In Mode 8 :
+Formula for Mode 0 :

 pixel attribute address (X,Y) = video ram address + 6144 + ((X % 256)/8) + (256 * Y / 8)/8

-In Mode 9 :
+Formula for Mode 1 :

 pixel attribute address (X,Y) = video ram address + 6144 + ((X % 256)/4) + (256 * Y / 4)/4

-In addition, mode 8 and mode 9 have a border around the active screen.
+In addition, mode 0 and mode 1 have a border around the active screen.
 This border fills the screen to a 320x240 rectangle, giving borders of 32x24 pixels.
 The color of the border are defined by the four LSB bits of the byte just before of the attribute ram.

-In Mode 8 :
+Formula for Mode 0 :

 border color address = video ram address + 6912

-In Mode 9 :
+Formula for Mode 1 :

 border color address = video ram address + 9216

-#### Mode 10
+#### Mode 2

-In the **Video Mode 10** the first line of the screen, (0,0) to (319,0), is defined by the first 40 bytes of the Frame Buffer, the next line is defined by the next 40 bytes, etc...
+In the **Video Mode 2** the first line of the screen, (0,0) to (319,0), is defined by the first 40 bytes of the Frame Buffer, the next line is defined by the next 40 bytes, etc...
 Each line uses 40 bytes, so the full screen uses
 320x240/8 = 9600 bytes